Veeranjineyulu1222/Second_ML_model/README.md

-Day 2 of machine learning model training
+Day 2 of machine learning model training using Linear regression Algorithm